initpy/go-book/functions.rst

         fmt.Print("The max is B")
     }

-Now, imagine that you have to make such a comparison many times in your program.
+Now, imagine that we have to make such a comparison many times in our program.
 Writing the previous snippet every time becomes a real chore, and error-prone.
 This is why we need to *encapsulate* this snippet in a code block, give it a name and then call this code block every time we need to know the max of two